Jamie Mascoll

-Jamie Daniel Mascoll (born 15 March 1997) is an English professional footballer who plays as a defender or midfielder for Isthmian League Premier division team Hornchurch.
+Jamie Daniel Mascoll (born 15 March 1997) is an English professional footballer who plays as a defender, midfielder or winger for AFC Whyteleafe.

 Career

 Mascoll was born in Catford, London and started his career with local side Dulwich Hamlet, graduating from the club's Aspire Academy.
 He made his first team debut for the club on 7 October 2014, when he was substituted on in the 1–0 win over Thamesmead Town in the London Senior Cup.
 He went on to make another two cup appearances during the 2014–15 season.
 He made eight appearances for Dulwich at the start of the 2015–16 season before he joined Isthmian League Division One North side Phoenix Sports on loan in December 2015.
 He went on to be a key player for the club, making a total of seven starts during the loan spell.
 On 6 February 2016 he joined Isthmian League Division One North side Cray Wanderers on loan instead of returning to Champion Hill.
 At the start of the 2016–17 season in August, signed for fellow Isthmian League Premier Division rivals Grays Athletic on loan.
 He went on to make thirty appearances in all competitions for Grays before returning to Dulwich in February 2017, where he played in a number of games in the climax of the season.

 On 21 August 2017 he signed for EFL League One side Charlton Athletic on a one-year contract following a successful trial and was placed into the under-23 squad.
 He had previously had a trial at Charlton as an under-16 player but was unsuccessful.
 He made his professional debut on 1 November 2017 in the 3–2 win over Fulham U23 in the EFL Trophy.
 He scored his first professional goal in an EFL Trophy tie against AFC Wimbledon on 4 September 2018.
 On 21 February 2019, Mascoll re-joined Dulwich Hamlet on an initial one-month loan.

 Mascoll signed for Wycombe Wanderers on 23 July 2019.
 After making eight senior appearances that season, he was released.